toidiu/toidiu.github.io/content/resume_detail/brag/aws_transport_libs.md

   of the callback.
 It also needs to manage the state associated with the callback separately.
 The Rust polling model allows for all state associated with the future to live within the object bing polled.
-Additionally, the future can make progress as part of the already exising runtime that s2n-quic starts with.
+Additionally, the future can make progress as part of the already existing runtime that s2n-quic starts with.
 - s2n-tls bindings: gluing the new callback polling behavior in an extensible way for other callbacks.